0xNineteen/plonk-tutorial/blog.md

 | 0 | 0 | 0 | 0 | `0 · (anything) = 0` ✓ |
 | 0 | 0 | 0 | 0 | `0 · (anything) = 0` ✓ |

-- Row 0 is the only active gate: it enforces `s_mul · (a · b) = c`, i.e. `7 · 7 = 49`
+- Row 0 is the only active gate: it enforces `s_mul · (a·b − c) = 0`, i.e. `7 · 7 = 49`
 - Rows 1–3 are *padding*: `s_mul = 0` turns the gate off, so those values don't matter

-*Note:* in our example, since we only have one gate/state, we only care about the first row (the other rows are `padded`) but notice it would support much more complicated computations
+*Note:* we only have one active gate here; the extra rows are padding so the domain size is a power of two.
+The same table shape supports much larger circuits.

 Using this matrix, the prover's claim is: **every row of the trace satisfies `s_mul · (a·b − c) = 0`**